rogue-sly/dotbee/README.md

 ### dotsy switch <host>

 Activates the selected host.
 Removes the current symlinks and sets up new ones for the chosen host and global.

+### dotsy status

+Shows the status of the selected host(Checks whether symlinks are broken or not or configs not symlinked at all).

 ### dotsy purge